The 7 Best Skin Supplements For A Healthy Glow — A Dermatologist Explains

 2. Vitamin C supplement (1,000 milligrams daily)

 The vitamin famously linked with citrus fruits does a lot more than boost immunity.
-It not only promotes fibroblast proliferation (fibroblasts are the cells that produce collagen and other fibers), but it also acts as an assistant (a "cofactor") in enzymatic activity that relates directly to skin health and function.
+It not only promotes fibroblast proliferation4 (fibroblasts are the cells that produce collagen and other fibers), but it also acts as an assistant (a "cofactor") in enzymatic activity that relates directly to skin health and function.
 It even controls some of the DNA repair that goes on in skin to forestall cancerous growths.
 Its association with cells that control skin pigmentation (melanocytes) makes it a helpful ingredient in products that address skin discoloration.
 Because this vitamin is so easily lost in our urine, it’s ideal to consume vitamin-C-rich foods throughout the day via fresh fruits and vegetables while also taking a supplement.
 Foods high in vitamin C include red peppers, kale, broccoli, Brussels sprouts, tomatoes, and, of course, oranges (but please eat them whole—never juiced!).

 3. Vitamin D supplement (1,000 IU daily)

 Actually a hormone, not a vitamin, vitamin D is produced in the skin upon exposure to UV radiation from the sun.
 It participates in a wide variety of biological actions to promote health, including strengthening bones and increasing calcium levels.
 In fact, there are receptors for vitamin D throughout the body, which speaks volumes about its importance.
-Both animal and laboratory studies show that vitamin D protects neurons from the damaging effects of free radicals and can reduce inflammation—all good things in terms of skin health.
-In 2017, a team of researchers at University Hospitals Cleveland Medical Center showed that oral supplementation of vitamin D can quickly reduce inflammation caused by a sunburn.
-We have evidence now that vitamin D deficiency and the development of melanoma—the most deadly type of skin cancer—are related.
-And here’s another critical fact: Vitamin D performs a lot of its tasks through its regulation of gut bacteria.
+Both animal and laboratory studies show that vitamin D protects neurons from the damaging effects of free radicals5 and can reduce inflammation—all good things in terms of skin health.
+In 2017, a team of researchers at University Hospitals Cleveland Medical Center showed that oral supplementation of vitamin D can quickly reduce inflammation caused by a sunburn6.
+We have evidence now that vitamin D deficiency and the development of melanoma7—the most deadly type of skin cancer—are related.
+And here’s another critical fact: Vitamin D performs a lot of its tasks through its regulation of gut bacteria8.